Black-capped Gnatcatcher

 Black-capped Gnatcatcher, Polioptila nigriceps restricta.
 Photograph taken within a residential community in Alamos, Sonora, March 2019.
 Photograph and identification courtesy of David F Smith, Alamos, Sonora.

 The Black-capped Gnatcatcher, Polioptila nigriceps restricta, is one of two subspecies of Black-capped Gnatcatcher, both of which are found in Mexico.
-They are a member of the Polioptilidae Family of Gnatcatchers, that has twenty-one members placed in three genera, and one of seventeen global species of the Polioptila Genus.
-They are known in Mexico as perlite gorrinegra and perlite sinaloense.
+They are a member of the Polioptilidae Family of Gnatcatchers, which has twenty-one members placed in three genera, and one of seventeen global species of the Polioptila Genus.
+Their nests are subject to parasitism by the Brown-headed Cowbird, Molothrus ater.
+The young are fed by both parents.
+The Black-capped Gnatcatcher has been poorly studied and very limited information about their behavioral patterns and biology has been documented.
+They are known in Mexico as Perlite Gorrinegra and Perlite Sinaloense.

 The Black-capped Gnatcatcher is a straightforward identification that is not easily confused with any other species.